Military Personnel Records Center

 The Military Personnel Records Center (NPRC-MPR) is a branch of the National Personnel Records Center and is the repository of over 56 million military personnel records and medical records pertaining to retired, discharged, and deceased veterans of the U.S. armed forces.

-Its facility is located at 1 Archives Drive in Spanish Lake, a census-designated place in St. Louis County, Missouri, near the City of St. Louis.
+Its facility is located at 1 Archives Drive in Spanish Lake, a census-designated place in St. Louis County, Missouri, near St. Louis.
 Its former location was in Overland.

 Holdings

 Archival records

 The new Archival Records became open to unlimited access by the general public with all requests for information to such records responded by providing a copy of the entire file.
 Those seeking these records were required to pay a fee, whereas the "Non-Archival Records", that is, the bulk of MPRC's holdings, are provided free of charge.
 As part of the Archival Records program, a number of notable persons' records were also transferred to the custody of the National Archives and open to general public access.